-78. This CSP outcome is aligned with the national food security strategy for 2021, the national climate change adaptation plan for 2021 and the national plan for sustainable agriculture for 2022-2025.
+78. This CSP outcome is aligned with the national food security strategy for 2021, the national climate change adaptation plan for 2021, the national plan for sustainable agriculture for 2022-2025 and the Jordan Response Plan 2020-2022.

-- 79. CSP outcome 3 contributes to UNSDCF outcomes 2 and 3: - enhanced access to quality social services, protection, and self-reliance opportunities for all people living in vulnerable situations in the country; and - enhanced national resource management models that ensure equitable access to water, food, and clean energy for all, address climate related and other risks, and empower local communities as agents of change with regard to responsible production and consumption.
+- 79. CSP outcome 3 contributes to UNSDCF outcomes 2 and 3: - enhanced access to quality social services, protection, and self-reliance opportunities for all people living in vulnerable situations in the country; and enhanced national resource management models that ensure equitable access to water, food, and clean energy for all, address climate related and other risks, and empower local communities as agents of change with regard to responsible production and consumption.